masassali/masassali/README.md

 - 👋 Hi, I’m @masassali
-- 👀 I’m interested in project management, all-things IoT, cloud architecture, ecommerce, and of course, python
+- 👀 I’m interested in project management, all-things IoT, cloud architecture, ecommerce, and of course, Python
 - 🌱 I’m currently learning about different cloud platforms
 - 💞️ I’m looking to collaborate on ML@Edge topics
 - 📫 You can reach me on <a href="https://www.linkedin.com/in/masassali/" target="_blank">LinkedIn</a>, <a href="https://twitter.com/masassali" target="_blank">Twitter</a> and <a href="https://www.instagram.com/masassali/" target="_blank">Instagram</a>